 Our nominating and corporate governance committee currently consists of Messrs.
-Hart, as chair, and Kowal and Dr. Boyce, each of whom is "independent" as that term is defined under applicable NASDAQ listing standards.
+Anderson, as chair, and Ayyar, and Ms. Carter, and Dr. Boyce, each of whom is "independent" as that term is defined under applicable NASDAQ listing standards.
 The nominating and corporate governance committee's responsibilities include:

-- evaluating and making recommendations regarding the composition, organization and governance of our Board and its committees; - evaluating and making recommendations regarding the creation of additional committees or the change in mandate or dissolution of committees: - · developing and monitoring a set of corporate governance guidelines and compliance with laws and regulations; and - reviewing and approving conflicts of interest of our directors and officers, other than related-person transactions reviewed by the audit committees.
+- evaluating and making recommendations regarding the composition, organization and governance of our Board and its committees; - evaluating and making recommendations regarding the creation of additional committees or the change in mandate or dissolution of committees; and - reviewing and approving conflicts of interest of our directors and officers, other than related-person transactions reviewed by the audit committee.

 Our nominating and corporate governance committee operates pursuant to a charter that is available on our website at http://investor.altair.com under the Governance section.
-Our nominating and corporate governance committee met three times in 2019.
+Our nominating and corporate governance committee met 6 times in 2021.